tbrowne5/crisprHAL/README.md

 python process_inputs.py [Input Nucleotide File]
 ```

-* Input Nucleotide File: Single line nucleotide input with multiple sequences broken up by ">NAME" lines
+* **Input Nucleotide File**: Single line nucleotide input with multiple sequences broken up by ">NAME" lines
-* Output: 28 nucleotide sgRNA target site sequences in a CSV file suitable as an input to the model
+* **Output**: 28 nucleotide sgRNA target site sequences in a CSV file suitable as an input to the model

 Composition of the 28 nucleotide inputs:
 * 20 nucleotide target site, ie: CTCGATTGAGGGGCTGGGAA